adithya-s-k/World-of-AI/machine_learning/Content-Based Movie Recommendation System/Readme.md

 ## DESCRIPTION

-The project will tell how you can  a movie by using Content based Filtering.So,A Movie can be recommend in many  ways of filtering but Content-Based Filtering is simple and  easy to understand type of Movie recommendation,which use genre or keywords like title,year,Cast,director,etc and make a Machine learning model by the similarities of these.
+The project will tell how you can  a movie by using Content based Filtering.So,A Movie can be recommend in many  ways of filtering but Content-Based Filtering is simple and  easy to understand type of Movie recommendation,which use genre or keywords like title,year,Cast,director,etc and make a Machine learning model by the similarities of these.Also we will deploy the model in webiste by using Streamlit
-## WHAT I HAD DONE

 ## Steps to do:-